Department of Histopathology

 - Skins for immunofluorescence can be FRESH, in MICHEL's solution or wrapped in SALINE soaked gauze

 It is important to ensure that surgical specimens are placed in an adequate volume of fixative as soon as possible after removal.
 It is also important that appropriate sized containers are used to allow sufficient fixation of the specimen, therefore it is important not to squeeze specimens into too small a container.
-Large specimens from surgical operations should be fixed in formalin and transferred to the department in large plastic containers wrapped in plastic bags to avoid leakage.
+Large specimens from surgical operations should be fixed in formalin and transferred to the department in large plastic containers within large white specimen bags to avoid leakage.
 Should a specimen be too large for a container, please contact the laboratory for advice; under no circumstances should specimens be placed into a sharps bin if they are for histopathological examination.
 In the event of a large formalin spillage please contact the laboratory for advice and/or assistance.
 The telephone number is 01305 254306.

 Theatre support workers and porter staff are on hand to collect samples from source within DCH and deliver them either directly to the Histopathology cutup room for signed receipt, or the main pathology specimen reception (both locations can be found on Level 3 of the North Wing).
 If samples are particularly urgent it is advantageous to bring them directly to the Histopathology cutup room where they can be received by a member of laboratory staff.